byu24/at.sc.db/README.md

 3. Run `mk_process.sh` in the `src/analyze` directory to make sample-specific R scripts and the corresponding batch script.
 This script will create the Seurat object from the mapping matrices, save an Elbow Plot and UMAP dimension plot, and calculate the ICI scores.
 The output will be a sample Seurat Robject and the corresponding ICI Score Robject.
 Be sure that the output directory has enough space and memory to accommodate the Robjects.

 ### Merge
+This subsection merges all the individual samples and ICI scores together into a master Seurat object.
+The scripts on this step could be integrated into the Process subsection but it was separated due to the high memory and space allocations required.
 1. Edit `merge.R` in the `src/analyze` directory to load all the Seurat objects into the R environment.
 The script will merge all the individual samples into a master Seurat object.
 2. Edit `merge.R` in the `src/analyze` directory to load all the ICI score Robjects into the R environment.
 A function exists in the script to calculate the sum of the sample ICI scores and convert them into a dataframe.
 The ICI scores will then be merged with the master Seurat object.
+3. It is recommended to run `mk_merge.sh` and submit it as a batch job.
+Be sure to submit onto a HPC cluster with a large memory and space allocation.
-3. The output will be the final Seurat Object with the appropriate statistical calculations completed.
+4. The output will be the final Seurat Object with the appropriate statistical calculations completed.
 Additional statistical calculations can be added to the script by reviewing example Seurat [vignettes](https://satijalab.org/seurat/vignettes.html).
 The log file produced will also output the metadata information to review and confirm the accuracy of the merging.

 ### Analyze
+This subsection features data manipulation to produce different statistical plots.
+1. `analyze.R` will output a `DimPlot` with a `PCA` reduction to visualize all the clusters in the master Seurat object.
+2. The script also includes steps to isolate only QC type cells.